Gadkari reviews progress of Delhi-Mumbai Expressway | Science-Environment

 - India

-The 8-lane expressway will cover Delhi, Haryana, Rajasthan, Madhya Pradesh, and Gujarat.
+The eight-lane expressway will cover Delhi, Haryana, Rajasthan, Madhya Pradesh and Gujarat.

 Haryana Chief Minister Manohar Lal Khattar and Union Minister Rao Inderjit Singh were also present at the event.